 English is compulsory up to the end of the 5th Year, with all pupils studying towards two GCSEs.
-We believe the AQA GCSE offers pupils the strongest and most rounded experience of English in Middle School years.
-The qualification is widely respected for its rigour and quality, and is 100% exam-assessed.
+We believe the Edexcel IGCSE offers pupils the strongest and most rounded experience of English in Middle School years.
+The qualification is widely respected for its rigour and quality, and we follow the 100% exam-assessed route.
 As examinations approach, staff offer regular drop-in clinics and an English skills course - English Plus - for all pupils.